Skip to main content

 Archive layer (PR #212)

 Migration 55 added journal_entries_archived so compaction is no longer destructive.
-The aged row is copied verbatim except for payload, which is truncated to 400 characters with a trailing …[truncated] marker.
+The aged row is copied into the archive with its summary truncated to 200 chars and its payload truncated to 400 chars (stored in the compressed_payload column); the pre-truncation size is recorded in original_size_bytes.
+There is no trailing marker — the copy is a plain substr.
 The archive table has the same workspace/ts indexes as the base, so historical forensic queries still work — they just have to include the archive table:

 Manual trigger